Cars Brands that start with B

 Bestune Logo

-Bestune is a Chinese automobile company, part of the FAW Group, founded in 2006 and located in Changchun, China.
-The main products are passenger cars based on the early models of Mazda sedans, targeted at the upper-middle class of the Chinese population.
-Production is targeted at worldwide sales, but the domestic versions are also based on the Mazda 6, in several variations.
-In 2012, the brand entered the Russian market, presenting the B50 model.
+Bestune is a Chinese automobile company, part of the FAW group, founded in 2006 and located in Changchun, China.
+Its main products are passenger cars based on early Mazda sedan models, targeting the upper middle class of the Chinese population.
+Production is aimed at worldwide sales, but the domestic market also produces versions based on Mazda 6 in several variations.
+In 2012, the brand entered the Russian market by introducing the B50 model.

 Buick